-Diversification is a core principle of portfolio management to minimize risk and achieve a higher overall blended return.
-Modern Portfolio Theory advocates a 10% - 20% allocation into hard assets such as real estate as a means to increase returns while also lowering risk.
-However, the principle of diversification doesn’t stop at the point of a real estate allocation; it also applies within the real estate allocation itself.
-Diversifying within a real estate portfolio is easily achievable but it requires an understanding of the different “levers” you can pull to generate it.
-In this article, we explore those levers and highlight the various ways to pull them to assemble a well-diversified real estate portfolio.
+Diversification is seen as a core principle of portfolio management that helps to minimize overall risk and potentially provide investors with a higher overall blended return.
+Modern Portfolio Theory advocates a 10% - 20% allocation into hard assets, such as real estate, as a way to potentially increase returns while also helping to reduce overall risk.
+However, the principle of diversification doesn’t stop at the point of a real estate allocation; it can also apply within the real estate allocation itself.
+Diversification within a real estate portfolio can be achieved, but it requires an understanding of the different levers you can utilize to help diversify.
+In this article, we explore those levers and highlight the various ways to utilize them to help assemble a well-diversified real estate portfolio.